johannes-b/kubecon22/README.md

         * Value = The GitHub Access Token from the step from previous section

 #### Create workflow in your GitHub repository

+> TODO: Create GitHub action to file a PR for chancing the configmap on `sh.keptn.event.enable-feature.triggered`

+> TODO: Create GitHub action to send: `sh.keptn.event.enable-feature.finished`

 #### Trigger workflow to enable feature